p-offtermatt/FastForward/README.md

 Use of partial or full reproduction should be consistent, that is, either the full or partial scripts should be used for all steps.
+By default, we assume reviewers to use partial reproduction, since the partial evaluation provides the same trends as the full one while taking much less time.
+For full reproduction, reviewers need to regenerate instances - see the corresponding optional section later in this readme.

 ## Optional: Building FastForward